 According to a study published in the European Journal of Social Psychology, it took an average of about 66 days for an average person to form deeply rooted habits.
-If we believe this research, then it means that many of us could change our money habits in less than three months.
+If we believe this research, then it means that many of us could change our money habits in less than three.
 However, like anything else, new habits require discipline and repetitive actions.

 Money habits that can change your financial conditions